The Parable of the Prodigal Son

 20-21 “When he was still a long way off, his father saw him.
 His heart pounding, he ran out, embraced him, and kissed him.
 The son started his speech: ‘Father, I’ve sinned against God, I’ve sinned before you; I don’t deserve to be called your son ever again.’

 What a relief for Jacob!
 After all he had done he was still welcomed into his father’s loving arms.

-When Jesus told parables the goal was to communicate a concept with his audience.
-The goal of this story was, if you are truly remorseful of your mistakes, you will be extravagantly welcomed with arms wide open by God.
+When Jesus told parables He wanted to communicate a spiritual lesson with his audience.
+The lesson of this scripture, allowed us to witness that if a person is truly remorseful of their mistakes, they will be extravagantly welcomed with open arms by God.
 Isn’t that what our earthly father does for us?
 He is excited when we learn new lessons.
-He is happy when he sees growth.
+He is joyful when he sees growth.
 He loves us “just because.”
 We aren’t born with all the knowledge; it is acquired.
 When we look to both our heavenly Father and our earthly father we know we will find love and extravagant compassion on our journey.

 What is really sweet about this story is that Jacob knew in his heart that his father would accept him.
 He returned fully aware of all the mistakes he made and he still thought that there was a chance to be welcomed by his father.
 We hope you all have a loving relationship with your earthly father and remember that your heavenly Father is ALWAYS there for you, too.
 Whenever.
 Where ever.
 No matter what.
 You are loved.
 That’s what HIS GRACE is all about!